 Pumpkin spiced errr-thang

 If autumn equals pumpkin spiced latte or decadent hot chocolates in your book, swerve the big faceless chains and support local.
 The choice and quality of drinks on offer at many of the fabulous independents we have in Derbyshire rival any of the big chains.
 And your money will be supporting the local economy.
-Read why it’s important to shop local here and/or read my guide to the best places for winter warmers and seasonal cocktails from local independent coffee shops coming soon!
+Read why it’s important to shop local here and/or read my guide to the best places for pumpkin spiced lattes and seasonal cocktails from local independent coffee shops.

 For a cosy pub that can be combined with seeing the beautiful Ladybower Reservoir in all its autumnal glory, try the Yorkshire Bridge Inn.
 Family owned and multi award winning, this traditional country inn is a short stroll from the banks of Ladybower Reservoir.